 Text updated on

-In April 2026, the seasonally adjusted Business Activity Expectations Index (BAEI) improved to 49.7 and came very close to positive territory, but remained below the neutral level.
-The original BAEI data deteriorated slightly, although they stayed in positive territory.
-Seasonally adjusted data make it possible to see the underlying trends more clearly.
+In June 2026, the seasonally adjusted Business Activity Expectations Index (BAEI) edged down to 48.8 and remained close to the positive zone, though still below the neutral level.
+The original BAEI data also declined slightly but remained in positive territory.
+Seasonally adjusted data help reveal the underlying trends.

-According to the NBU, business sentiment was affected negatively primarily by higher fuel prices.
+According to the NBU, business sentiment was primarily weighed down by the continued destruction of production capacities.

 Changes in business expectations are an important subjective indicator of the economic situation, signalling a gradual recovery or deterioration in business activity.